LT-Intro-To-AI-SY2425/a1-intro-to-python-tmjordan5/a1_writeup.md

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?

+Similar structure but very different syntax, new lines and indents are required

 3. What are some things that you learned through this assignment?